Cross-paper relevance

 Statutory Basis: Protection of Human Rights Act, 1993

-The Protection of Human Rights Act, 1993 (amended in 2006 and again significantly in 2019) is the enabling legislation for India's human rights institutional framework.
+The Protection of Human Rights Act, 1993 (amended in 2006 and significantly in 2019) is the enabling legislation for India's human rights institutional framework.
 The Act established the National Human Rights Commission (NHRC) as an independent statutory body to inquire into and protect human rights — defined as the rights relating to life, liberty, equality, and dignity of the individual guaranteed by the Constitution or embodied in international covenants and enforceable by Indian courts.

 Composition of the NHRC

-Under the amended Act, the NHRC consists of:
+Under the amended Act (2019), the NHRC consists of:

-• Term: Three years or until the age of 70 years, whichever is earlier (the 2019 amendment reduced the term from five to three years)
+• Term: Three years or until the age of 70 years, whichever is earlier

 Ex-officio Members: The chairpersons of the following national commissions serve as deemed members of the NHRC: National Commission for Scheduled Castes (NCSC), National Commission for Scheduled Tribes (NCST), National Commission for Women (NCW), National Commission for Minorities (NCM), National Commission for Backward Classes (NCBC), National Commission for Protection of Child Rights (NCPCR), and the Chief Commissioner for Persons with Disabilities.